How to Make Pins

 Step 6: Peel Parchment.
 Once the image is cool to the touch, slowly peel the parchment off the image. (below left) TIP: Of course, I peeled the parchment back too quickly on my first attempt.
 The glue was stringy and still wet and spread over the front of my image.
 ARGH!
 My bad.
 Let it cool!
 Then peel the image off of the parchment. (below right) Repeat with other images.
 If you find that you miss a spot of glue on the back, you can add more glue and roll again.

 Step 8: Apply Pin Backs or Clothespins.
-I prefer to apply the clips to the back before I seal them.
-It gives me something to hold when I brush the sealer on.
+Apply the clips to the back of your pin before you seal them.
+This gives you something to hold when you brush the sealer on.
 WINK!
-Make sure that your image is tfacing the right direction.
+Make sure that your image is facing the right direction.
 Place it face down.
-Drop a small bit of glue on the back where you want to place the pin or clothespin.
+Drop a small bit of glue on the back where you want to place the pin base or clothespin.
 Make sure the pin back is oriented in the correct position.
 You want it to open right!
 Press the finding into the glue.
 Let cool.
 TIP: For pins, I prefer to place them closer to the top on the larger circles.
 This way, they lay down better than they do if the pin is in the middle.
+You can find the metal pin blanks in a variety of sizes at the craft store or on Amazon, I have some linked in the supply list above.

 How I Use My Pins and Clips